bagrat/stonks/README.md

 - [ ] Extract stock card HTML into a component
 - [ ] Remove timeseries HTML from the stock page after the chart is loaded
 - [ ] Support mobile view
+- [ ] Improve TwelveData API call tracking
+  - [ ] Maybe track the summary instead of each call, of what interest is every call?
+  - [ ] Possibly add an async layer in between, so that the API client doesn't have to wait for DB writes